-A severely misguided approach to border security was incorporated last year in Senate Bill 744's "surge" of border-security resources.
-Such proposals ignore the fact that border security benchmarks of prior proposed or enacted legislation (in 2006, 2007, and 2010) have already been met or exceeded.
-In the last decade, the United States has relied heavily on enforcement-only approaches to address migration, using deterrence-based border security strategies that have continued and expanded to record levels under the Obama Administration:
+A severely misguided approach to border security was incorporated in Senate Bill 744's "surge" of border-security resources in 2013.
+Such proposals ignore the fact that border-security benchmarks of prior proposed or enacted legislation (in 2006, 2007, and 2010) have already been met or exceeded.i In the last decade, the United States has relied heavily on enforcement-only approaches to address migration, using deterrence-based border-security strategies that have continued and expanded to record levels under the Obama Administration:

-- CBP has become an interior law enforcement agency through its vast claimed authority to patrol within 100 miles of all land and sea borders, an unnecessary overreach based on outdated regulations issued in the 1950s. - Because of "zero-tolerance" initiatives like Operation Streamline, the Department of Homeland Security (DHS) now refers more cases for federal prosecution than the Department of Justice's (DOJ) law enforcement agencies.
+- CBP has become an interior law-enforcement agency through its vast claimed authority to patrol within 100 miles of all land and sea borders, an unnecessary overreach based on outdated regulations issued in the 1950s. - Because of "zero-tolerance" initiatives like Operation Streamline, the Department of Homeland Security (DHS) now refers more cases for federal prosecution than the Department of Justice's (DOJ) law enforcement agencies.
 Under President Obama, immigration-related federal prosecutions have reached record levels at tremendous cost to U.S. taxpayers.
-Federal prisons are already more than 30 percent over capacity, due in large part to indiscriminate prosecution of individuals for crossing the border without authorization, often to rejoin their families.
-The majority of those sentenced to federal prison in 2013 were Latinos, who are now held in large numbers in substandard private prisons.
+Federal prisons are already more than 30 percent over capacity, due in large part to indiscriminate prosecution of individuals for crossing the border without authorization, often to rejoin their families.ii The majority of those sentenced to federal prison in 2013 were Latinos, who are now held in large numbers in substandard private prisons.iii - Since 2003, the U.S. Border Patrol has doubled in size and now employs more than 21,400 agents, with about 85 percent of its force deployed at the U.S.-Mexico border.
+So many Border Patrol agents now patrol the southern border that if they lined up equally from Brownsville to San Diego, they would stand in plain sight of one another.
+This number does not include the thousands of other DHS officials, including CBP Office of Field Operations officers and one-fourth of all Immigration and Customs Enforcement (ICE) personnel deployed at the same border.
+It also does not include 651 miles of fencing, 333 video surveillance systems, and at least 10 drones for air surveillance.